phaidra/phaidra/README.md

 -   firewall with port 80 and 443 open on your computer.
 -   encryption and signing keys/certs for Shibboleth (plus the registration at your organization's IdP).
-You can create the required key/cert-pairs with the following commands (put the results into the `./encryption/shibboleth` folder of this repo):
+You can create the required key/cert-pairs with the commands below (put the results into the `./encryption/shibboleth` folder of this repo).
+-   properly set variables in `./compose_ssl/.env`.

 ``` example
 openssl req -new -x509 -nodes -newkey rsa:2048 -keyout sp-encrypt-key.pem -days $DESIRED_VALIDITY_TIME -subj '/CN=$YOUR_FQDN' -out sp-encrypt-cert.pem